Basics of protecting honour, dignity, and business reputation

 Court decisions in Ukraine are binding throughout the country.
 However, in practice, there are cases of deliberate disregard of court decisions, especially in cases involving the refutation of inaccurate information.

-Failure to comply with court decisions may result in the “evaders” being held accountable, including criminally.
+Failure to comply with court decisions may result in non-compliant parties being held liable, including criminal liability.

 At the same time, there are also positive examples of conscientious enforcement.
-For example, the publication Ukrainska Pravda, in compliance with the decision in case No. 757/51210/18-ц, published a refutation of inaccurate information about Artur Yemelianov in accordance with the operative part of the court decision, posting it on its website under the headline “Refutation of inaccurate information about Artur Stanislavovich Yemelianov.”
+For example, a news outlet Ukrainska Pravda, in compliance with the decision in case No. 757/51210/18-ц, published a refutation of inaccurate information about Artur Yemelianov in accordance with the operative part of the court decision, posting it on its website under the headline “Refutation of inaccurate information about Artur Stanislavovich Yemelianov.”

 Kateryna Manoylenko